wizcamp/wizcamp-realms-demo/session-guides/SESSION-04-instruction.md

 5. **React Fragments** - Solve the single root element requirement when returning multiple components
 6. **Coordinate Positioning** - Use the CoordinateDisplay tool to find exact (x, y) positions for your zone labels — and see them update in real time
 7. **Nested Data Structures** - Show how arrays of objects with object properties represent complex game data
-8. **Professional Development Patterns** - Emphasize configuration-driven design as an industry best practice
+8. **Development Patterns** - Emphasize configuration-driven design as a widely-used best practice
 9. **State Management Testing** - Use React DevTools to simulate zone completion and test game behavior — without needing to play through each level
 10. **Zone Theme Planning** - Guide students through cohesive theme creation that matches visual and content elements
 11. **Let's Configure!** - Launch the coding mission: design zones, update metadata, position labels, and test your game world